julio-cfa/julio-cfa.github.io/_writeups/unit42.md

 }
 ```

-<p>As seen above, each event has an <custom-code>EventID</custom-code>.
-We can use the following command to filter the output and retrieve how many IDs were "11".</p>
+As seen above, each event has an `EventID`.
+We can use the following command to filter the output and retrieve how many IDs were "11".

 ```bash
 ./evtx-dump Microsoft-Windows-Sysmon-Operational.evtx -o json | grep -v "Record 1*" | jq .Event.System.EventID | grep 11 | uniq -c
   56 11
 ```

-<p>As seen above, <custom-code>56</custom-code> is the right answer</p>
+As seen above, `56` is the right answer

 ### 2. Whenever a process is created in memory, an event with Event ID 1 is recorded with details such as command line, hashes, process path, parent process path, etc. This information is very useful for an analyst because it allows us to see all programs executed on a system, which means we can spot any malicious processes being executed.
 What is the malicious process that infected the victim's system?

-<p>We can use the following command to filter the IDs of the events and grep for the command line arguments:</p>
+We can use the following command to filter the IDs of the events and grep for the command line arguments:

 ```bash
 ./evtx-dump Microsoft-Windows-Sysmon-Operational.evtx -o json | grep -v "Record 1*" | jq '.[] | select(.System.EventID == 1)' | egrep '"CommandLine"'